-But digital production, as we know it today, is a relatively new focus which began in the early 1990s with movies such as Terminator 2 and Jurassic Park.
+Yet digital production, as we know it today, is a relatively new focus, which began in the early 1990s with movies such as Terminator 2 and Jurassic Park.
 Those movies broke new ground in what could be done with visual effects.

 Then in 1995, Pixar Animation Studios released Toy Story, the first full-length digitally-generated animated feature.

 Toy Story was a massive undertaking for the studio’s animation/VFX team, with each of the movie’s frames taking from 45 minutes up to 30 hours to render.
 The film required 800,000 machine hours for 77 minutes of animation spread across 1,561 shots.

 Since then, the use of visual effects in movies has grown significantly, and the nature of VFX work has grown in both size and complexity.

 The Democratization of VFX Leads to Increasingly Complex Animation Jobs